Home » Rock Island Auctions

-It’s hard to know what to focus on in Rock Island Auction Company’s Premiere Firearms Auction.
-Held September 12–14, the auction boasts remarkable selections in several categories.
+It’s hard to know what to focus on in Rock Island Auction Company’s upcoming Premiere Firearms Auction.
+To be held September 12–14, the auction boasts remarkable selections in several categories.

-Rock Island Auction Company’s May 2nd, 3rd & 4th, 2014 Premiere Firearms Auction is this weekend and it is not shy about stating that this auction has the finest selection in its entire 20 year history.
-After looking at its catalog, that claim appears to be spot on.
+Rock Island Auction Company’s May 2014 Premiere Firearms Auction is May 2-4, 2014.
+RIA is not shy about stating that this auction has the finest selection in its entire 20 year history.

-Rock Island Auction Company’s next Regional Firearms Auction will be Feb.
-21-23, 2014.
+Rock Island Auction Company’s next Regional Firearms Auction takes place February 21-23, 2014.
 That means a lot of new hardware is going to find its way into new hands and homes.
 RIAC’s Regional Auction is not to be confused with its Premiere Auctions; the former is designed for shooters or beginning collectors, while the latter is for moderate to expert collectors or investors and are renowned for featuring some of the best and most collectable firearms available.

 “Fresh, Historic, and Rare” is the potent combination of words Rock Island Auction Company owner and president Patrick Hogan has used to describe the RIAC upcoming September Premiere Firearms Auction.

 If you have never had an opportunity to attend one of RIAC’s Premier Auctions, you still have at least one item that should be on your bucket list.
-Even if you do not have the extra MONEY to spend on one of these treasures, experiencing the auction hall is a cross between a tour of a museum and a treasure hunt.
+Even if you do not have the extra $$$s to spend on one of these treasures, experiencing the auction hall is a cross between a tour of a museum and a treasure hunt.
 There could be historic weapons from famous, nay infamous gunfighters—pieces of history with unknown stories that would singe the hair from the back of your neck and curl your toes at the same time.